Parsnips are root vegetables that resemble albino carrots. They are native to Eurasia and have been used in meals for centuries.

-Their sweet and snappy flavour makes them extremely satisfying when you eat them raw.
+Their sweet and snappy flavor makes them extremely satisfying when you eat them raw.

-You can also grate them and serve in a root vegetable salad.
+You can also grate them and serve them in a root vegetable salad.

 Parsnips make a great addition to a crudite platter, so you can’t go wrong with them on it.

 You could also make a shredded parsnip and parsley salad.